AbhayKadamFulcro/hugo_folder/content/post/article-1.md

 +++
-title = "The Future of Web Development: Trends to Watch" date = "2024-09-03T12:11:52.023Z" draft = false
+title = "Why Progressive Web Apps (PWAs) Matter" date = "2024-09-03T12:14:18.170Z" draft = false
 +++

-  Explore the latest trends shaping the future of web development, from AI-driven design to the rise of JAMstack.
+  Discover the advantages of PWAs and how they can enhance the user experience by blending the best of web and mobile apps.